Scientists are still investigating the possible causes of medulloblastomas.

 Increased pressure on the brain from the medulloblastoma may cause hydrocephalus and precipitate the following symptoms:

 If your primary care physician suspects that your symptoms and medical history suggest the possibility of a brain tumor, then sophisticated brain imaging such as magnetic resonance imaging (MRI) or computed tomography (CT) scans will help determine an accurate diagnosis.

-Neurological Surgery, P.C.
-(NSPC) offers the most recent advancements in treatments for brain cancers.
+NSPC Brain & Spine Surgery (NSPC) (NSPC) offers the most recent advancements in treatments for brain cancers.
 With clinical trials, you have the options for the newest treatments available.

 Medulloblastoma treatments involve removal of the tumor surgically, radiation and chemotherapy.
 Our board-certified neurosurgeons provide expert care and treatment—so you have the best of possible outcomes.

-Medulloblastoma surgery has two objective:
+Medulloblastoma surgery has two objectives:

 Chemotherapy or radiation is usually recommended to decrease the likelihood that any remaining tumor—that wasn’t removed by the surgery—survives and causes a recurrence.